You choose the direction for your new roots.

 This web site has been developed to help me organise all the information I have gathered during my career.
 I wanted to see for myself all the actions and ideas I have learned over the years – all in one place.
 I feel that they have been so close to me, for so long, that I needed to see what the wood would look like… and not be so lost in the trees!

-Therefore, this web site, and its contents, are my late-in-life, safe experiment.
+Therefore, building this web site is my late-in-life, safe experiment.

 I believe it is an experiment that may be of use to others.
 I think, in particular, of clients – both past and present.
 I see that anyone with a natural curiosity might find it helpful to practise the safe experiments introduced on this web site.